polkadot-developers/docs-sandbox/source/docs/main-docs/02-fundamentals/architecture.md

 The client can be thought of as the outer blockchain infrastructure which handles everything outside the scope of on-chain logic.
 Everything responsible for handling on-chain logic happens in the runtime.

-Substrate comes with an opinionated toolkit for building runtimes in Rust called FRAME.
-That said, the runtime can be built in any way, with a language, so long as it can communicate to the client.
-This communication layer is facilitated by a set of primitives created to implement various host functions and runtime APIs.
+This communication layer been the on-chain and outer-node worlds is facilitated by a set of primitives designed for implementing various host functions and runtime APIs.

 This means that developers can use Substrate to build the infrastructure requirements for any blockchain protocol so long as it adheres to the communication implementation between a runtime and client.
 These are:

 - Runtime APIs: allows any client to call into a runtime
 - Host functions: allows a runtime to interact with a client

+A Substrate node can be thought of as video gaming environment, where the console is the client and the games are the runtime.

+For all consensus dependant implementations, runtime APIs and host functions must share the same functionality.
+Any consensus-breaking change on the host-function must be reflected in the runtime.
-For example, [the Polkadot Protocol](https://github.com/w3f/polkadot-spec/) specifies different host functions and runtime APIs to use Substrate in its implementation.
+For example, [the Polkadot Protocol](https://github.com/w3f/polkadot-spec/) specifies host functions and runtime APIs in its implementation for block authoring (BABE) and block finalization (GRANDPA).
+Any parachain that uses the Polkadot protocol must also have the same runtime APIs and host functions, where any change on Polkadot's runtime APIs or host functions must be reflected in those of the parachain.
+Otherwise there is no way for a relay chain and a parachain to reach consensus.

+## Storage

+Storage layer:

+- Key-value db allows to build merkle tries ontop of it
+- In the KV database everything is an `Option`.
+Either the storage exists or not.
+- Storage items expose metadata
+- Valuequery → allows to default to 0 if there is no Option
+- The storage macro does the hashing of the item, encodes and decodes
+- Hashers: balke2_128 or two_x
+- All user balances has their own key.
+Reading a storage item is O logn.
+- Merkle trie makes it inefficient to read and write, but merkle proofs make it super efficient to know what is there (useful for light clients)

+## Light clients

+In the video gaming analogy, a light client is the equivalent of a cloud-hosted gaming environment.
+Instead of playing straight from a console running some game disk, you're able to access the game environment in a more light-weight manner.

 ## Assumptions

 Substrate nodes run a Substrate client application that makes no assumptions about its environment, except:
 - Host function (runtime to interact with Client) and runtime API (client calling into the runtime) are the assumptions we make
 - Every Wasm runtime needs to provide a version
 -

+Substrate makes it possible to include executable logic that doesn't take part of consensus, such as off-chain workers.
 ## Client

 ![Substrate client architecture](../../img/docs/getting-started/substrate-arch.png)